 Ms. Bongiolatti said the Morris firefighters told that they found nothing when they went out.

 According to a report posted by WTNH News 8, the National Weather Service said there was a meteor shower in the area that morning.

+So what was the Bantam Lake UFO?
 This very well may have been a meteor, as I have seen lots of shooting stars over Bantam Lake over the years.
 But I’ve also seen many things I couldn’t explain.
 Litchfield has many Bigfoot sightings (going back to the Winsted Wildman), UFO sightings, and ghost stories.
 Unfortunately for this story, the details are thin and the trooper and driver have not been identified, so until they are, this is all we have to go on.
 Until more details emerge, I have to agree that this was probably just a meteor.